Administrative Guidelines for Academic Department Chairs

 After a search has been authorized, the department chair will be asked to identify any discipline-based publication or website where the position ought to be announced.
 Often the paid advertisement in the disciplinary journal is shorter than what appears in the electronic listings.
 The shorter version of the announcement must also be approved by the Provost’s Office before placement.
 Increasingly, job candidates focus on electronic resources that provide job listings and it is not always necessary to place a print ad for all tenure-track positions.
 Approval of a paid print or electronic ad must come from the Provost’s Office which will pay for the ad.

 In addition, department chairs ought to send a copy of the approved announcement to appropriate graduate programs, especially those identified as the “top” programs in the area of specialization and those with a strong record of graduating individuals from underrepresented groups.
 In addition, the announcement ought to be sent to discipline-based newsletters and any other website that might attract a diverse pool of candidates.

 Recruiting at a National Conference

 Most disciplines have a traditional “search season” that may or may not include a national conference at which large numbers of job seekers participate in formal interviews.
 For some disciplines, participation at the national conference is seen as essential and it allows a department to conduct formal interviews with a large number of candidates (10+).
 A formal interview can only be conducted when candidates have submitted materials that have been screened by the search committee.
 For other departments, the national conference only provides the opportunity for informal recruiting.
-The Provost’s Office will provide $1500 to be divided among the two department members conducting formal conference interviews.
+The Provost’s Office will provide $1,500 to be divided among the two department members conducting formal conference interviews (approval for this expense must be made in advance).
 Typically, no more than $500 will be available for conference attendance with informal recruiting opportunities.